mpkrass7/app-refresh/README.md

 # App Refresh
-This repo exists for the single purpose of keeping some of my Streamlit apps (and a shiny app) running
+This repo exists for the single purpose of keeping some of my Streamlit apps (and a shiny app) running.

 ## Packages and other nifty tools used
 - Asyncio